Deepakca-IT/CA_RJ_TDL/README.md

   1.
   2.
   3.Need to fill in the Group company name inside the code "3.Reports" code.Need to find a alternative way to make the word dynamic by showing a pop up window to type the name

+# Ideas in Pipeline
+  1.Create monthly trail balance for Variance analysis using python